saucelabs/elemental-next/frontend/docs/updated-tips/65-highlight-elements/ruby.md

   - 'javascript'
   - 'locators'
 level: 2
 category:
   - troubleshooting
 language: ruby
 ---

-# How To Visually Verify Your Locators
+# How to Visually Verify Your Locators

 ## Intro